 number 7 of f-orbitals is the 4th LUCAS number whereas the number 9

-of the g-orbitals is a multiple of the fourth FIBONACCI and the second LUCAS
+of the g-orbitals is a multiple of the fourth FIBONACCI or, and the second LUCAS

 f-orbitals up to the element Oganesson (118) - and the till now not realized elements